Monitor data through Windows Management Instrumentation (WMI)

 The following is an example of a

-[settings] initial_backoff = 5 max_backoff = 20 max_retries_at_max_backoff = 2 checkpoint_sync_interval = 2 [WMI:AppAndSys] server = foo, bar interval = 10 event_log_file = Application, System, Directory Service disabled = 0 [WMI:LocalSplunkWmiProcess] interval = 5 wql = select * from Win32_PerfFormattedData_PerfProc_Process where Name = "splunk-wmi" disabled = 0 # Listen from three event log channels, capturing log events that occur only # while Splunk Enterprise runs.
+[settings] initial_backoff = 5 max_backoff = 20 max_retries_at_max_backoff = 2 checkpoint_sync_interval = 2 [WMI:AppAndSys] server = foo, bar interval = 10 event_log_file = Application, System, Directory Service disabled = 0 [WMI:LocalSplunkWmiProcess] interval = 5 wql = select * from Win32_PerfFormattedData_PerfProc_Process where Name = "splunk-wmi" disabled = 0 # Listen from three event log channels, capturing log events that occur only # while the Splunk platform runs.
 Gather data from three machines.
 [WMI:TailApplicationLogs] interval = 10 event_log_file = Application, Security, System server = srv1, srv2, srv3 disabled = 0 current_only = 1 # Listen for process-creation events on a remote machine [WMI:ProcessCreation] interval = 1 server = remote-machine wql = select * from __InstanceCreationEvent within 1 where TargetInstance isa 'Win32_Process' disabled = 0 current_only = 1 # Receive events whenever someone plugs/unplugs a USB device to/from the computer [WMI:USBChanges] interval = 1 wql = select * from __InstanceOperationEvent within 1 where TargetInstance ISA 'Win32_PnPEntity' and TargetInstance.Description='USB Mass Storage Device' disabled = 0 current_only = 1

 Fields for WMI data